Findings could help researchers design drugs to treat influenza B infections.

 The M2 channel is made of four helices that run parallel to each other through the membrane, and Hong found that the alignment of these helices changes slightly depending on the pH of the environment outside the viral envelope.
 When the pH is high, the helices are tilted by about 14 degrees, and the channel is closed.
 When the pH goes down, the helices increase their tilt to about 20 degrees, opening up like a pair of scissors.
 This scissoring motion creates more space between the helices and allows more water to get into the channel.

-Previous studies have found that as water flows into the M2 channel, the amino acid histidine grabs protons from the water in the top half of the channel and passes them to water molecules in the lower half of the channel, which then deliver the excess protons into the virion.
+Previous studies have found that as water flows into the M2 channel, the amino acid histidine grabs protons from the water in the top half of the channel and passes them to water molecules in the lower half of the channel, which then delivers the excess protons into the virion.

-Unlike the AM2 channel, the BM2 channel has an extra histidine at the virion-facing end of the channel, which the MIT team believes to explain why protons can flow in either direction through the channel.
+Unlike the AM2 channel, the BM2 channel has an extra histidine at the virion-facing end of the channel, which the MIT team believes explains why protons can flow in either direction through the channel.
 More study is needed to determine what kind of advantage this may provide for influenza B viruses, the researchers say.

 Blocking the channel